Hymne à l'amour: English versions

 "Hymne à l'amour" was translated into English by Piaf's protégé Eddie Constantine as "Hymn to Love", which was recorded by Piaf on her album La Vie En Rose / Édith Piaf Sings In English (1956).
 This version was featured on Cyndi Lauper's 2003 album At Last.

 It was also adapted into English as "If You Love Me (Really Love Me)" with lyrics by Geoffrey Parsons.
 Kay Starr brought fame to this version in 1954, with her version reaching No. 4 on Billboard's charts of Best Sellers in Stores and Most Played by Jockeys.
 Starr's version was ranked No. 20 on Billboard's ranking of 1954's Most Popular Records According to Retail Sales and No. 20 on Billboard's ranking of 1954's Most Popular Records According to Disk Jockey Plays.

-Mary Hopkin released a version of "If You Love Me (Really Love Me)" in 1976, which reached No. 32 on the UK Singles Chart.
-In 1998, Patti LaBelle included a live version of "If You Love Me (Really Love Me)" on her Grammy-winning album Live!
-One Night Only.
+Donna Loren released a version of "If You Love Me (Really Love Me)" in 1963.
+Mary Hopkin released a version of "If You Love Me (Really Love Me)" in 1976, which reached No. 32 on the UK singles chart.

+2024 Olympic performance

+Canadian singer Celine Dion sang "Hymne à l'amour" in French from the first floor of the Eiffel Tower on 26 July 2024, at the culmination of the opening ceremony of the Summer Olympics in Paris.
+It was her first public performance since 2020 and the first since her 2022 diagnosis of stiff-person syndrome.
+Dion's version was released as a single on 10 October 2024, the 61st anniversary of Edith Piaf's death.
+It topped the chart in Quebec and reached number four on the Canadian Digital Song Sales chart.
+In France, "Hymne à l'amour" peaked at number 65.
+"Hymne à l'amour" was nominated for Song of the Year at the Félix Awards in 2025.